freeplane/docs/attic/Scripting.md

 "Hello World" is the traditional first program when taking up a programming language.
 Let's create a Groovy Freeplane version of it:

 * Create an empty Groovy script file named <tt>HelloWorld.groovy</tt> in your scripts directory (remember that you can get there via *Tools > Open user directory*).
 The suffix <tt>.groovy</tt> is mandatory.
-* Open <tt>HelloWorld.groovy</tt> in an appropriate editor as detailed [[#Create_a_script_and_integrate_it_into_Freeplane|above]].
+* Open <tt>HelloWorld.groovy</tt> in an appropriate editor as detailed [above](#create-a-script-and-integrate-it-into-freeplane).
 * Copy the following script into the file and save it.
 ```groovy
 node.text = "Hello World!"
 ```

 * Now save your script in the editor and restart Freeplane since Freeplane will only find new scripts after a restart.
 Then you will find your new script in the Freeplane menu location *Tools-&gt;Scripts-&gt;Hello World*.
-You see three sub menus *Execute on one selected node*, *Execute on all selected nodes* and *Execute on all selected nodes, recursively*. [starting with FP version 1.5 there is no sub menu anymore.
-The execution mode is shown on mouse hover over the menu entry](Note:)
+You see three sub menus *Execute on one selected node*, *Execute on all selected nodes* and *Execute on all selected nodes, recursively*.
+Note: starting with FP version 1.5 there is no sub menu anymore.
+The execution mode is shown on mouse hover over the menu entry.
 * At *Tools->Preferences->Plugins->Scripting*<!--
     --><ul><!--
     -->  <li> set ''Script execution enabled'' to ''Yes''</li><!--